BazhanMax/sherlock-discord/README.md

 To use the bot, follow the instructions below:

-1. Clone the Sherlock project repository: `git clone https://github.com/sherlock-project/sherlock.git`.
-2. Copy the `sherlock-master` to `sherlock-discord` directory.
+1. install the sherlock: `pip install sherlock-project`
-3. Fill in the necessary values in `bot_config.ini` file. your bot must have `applications.commands`, `bot` scopes and `send messages` permission. `guild-id` - server id.
+2. Fill in the necessary values in `botconfig.ini` file. your bot must have `applications.commands`, `bot` scopes and `send messages` permission. `guild-id` - server id.
-4. Install the dependencies: `pip install discord.py`.
+3. Install the dependencies: `pip install discord.py`.
-5. Run the bot using `python bot.py`.
+4. Run the bot using `python bot.py`.

 ## Usage